-AME Info recently posted the following:
+AME Info recently posted this tongue-in-cheek article:

 The Dubai government, mindful of the emirate’s terrible road record, recently pushed through harsher rules to try and improve people’s driving habits.
 After they came into force, Dubai police said it issued 2,300 fines on the first day.
 So here are the AME Info unofficial rules of the road for drivers….

 AME Info top 21 driving rules in Dubai